Fawaz-Khayat/google-calendar/README.md

 ###Link to your calendar
 You need to add your API key into the calendar.php file at the top under the `setDeveloperKey` Go into the calendar.php file, and find where the calendarId variable is being set.
 Enter your calendarId here.

+##Styling the calendar
+The majority of the styling for this application is all done in <i>calendar.css</i>.
+There are however some styles that have to applied through javascript in <i>jq-fc.js</i>.
+To find the identifiers of any element, right click and inspect element.
+This should open developer tools and show the attributes of the element you have selected.
+Then go to the css file and modify accordingly.

+The list view contains event information for upcoming events.
+The number of events displayed is, by default, set to 3, but can be modified in <i>jq-fc.js</i>.

+By default, the list view does not display descriptions for the events, but can display them if description code in uncommented in <i>jq-fc.js</i>